 The continued growth of our Connected Fitness Subscriber base will allow us to improve Subscription Contribution Margin, increase Connected Fitness Subscriber Lifetime Value, and generate operating leverage.
-We will be able to leverage a significant portion of our content creation costs given that we only need a limited number of production studios and instructors to support our growth.
+We will be able to leverage a significant portion of our content creation costs given that we only need at limited number of production studios and instructors to support our growth.

 We measure Subscription Contribution and Subscription Contribution Margin to understand and evaluate the profitability of our subscription business and Connected Fitness Subscriber Lifetime Value.
-For a definition of Subscription Contribution and Subscription Contribution Margin, see the section titled "-- Key Operational and Business Metrics."
-Our subscription gross margin for fiscal 2017, 2018, and 2019 was 9.7%, 43.3%, and 42.7%, respectively.
-The increase in our subscription gross margin from fiscal 2017 to fiscal 2018 was primarily driven by content costs for past use, which, while relatively flat on an aggregate dollar basis, more adversely impacted subscription gross margin for fiscal 2017 given a lower Connected Fitness Subscriber base.
+For a definition of Subscription Contribution and Subscription Contribution Margin, see the section titled " key Operational and Business Metrics."
+Our subscription gross margin for fiscal 2017, 2018, and 2019 was 9.7%, 4.33%, and 42.7%, respectively.
+The increase in our subscription gross margin for fiscal 2017 to fiscal 2018 was primarily driven by content costs for past use, which, while relatively flat on an aggregate dollar basis, more adversely impacted subscription gross margin for fiscal 2017 given a lower Connected Fitness Subscriber base.
 We also drove further margin improvements in fiscal 2018 by leveraging fixed costs of content production while expanding our Connected Fitness Subscriber base.
 Subscription gross margin decreased during fiscal 2019 as we began to make significant investments in Tread content as well as expansion into new content verticals.
 We also began incurring expenses for our new production studios in New York City and London and incurred additional content costs for past use in fiscal 2019.
 Our Subscription Contribution Margin for fiscal 2017, 2018, and 2019 was 13.5%, 47.5%, and 50.8%, respectively.
-When excluding content costs for past use, in fiscal 2019 we experienced a decline in our Subscription Contribution Margin which was driven by additional investments in new content verticals in the quarters ended December 31, 2018 and March 31, 2019.
-See the section titled "-Content Costs for Past Use" for additional information.
+When excluding content verticals in the quarters ended December 31, 2018 and March 31, 2019.
+See the section titled "-Content Costs for past Use" for additional information.
 To support the launch of our Tread, we leased a new studio in New York City and added hundreds of original programs including bootcamp and indoor/outdoor running and walking classes.
 In late 2018, we significantly expanded our yoga offering and launched meditation.
 We view the majority of these costs as fixed and scalable over time as we grow our Subscriber base.
 For a discussion of these recent growth initiatives see the section titled "-Factors Affecting Our Performance-Ability to Invest."